jlorieau/mollib/docs/cli/measure.rst

 ~~~~~~~

     ``--only-intra``
-        Exclude atom selections that are *not* within the same residue number.
+        Exclude atom selections that are *not* within the same residue.

     ``--exclude-intra``
-        Exclude atom selections that are within the same residue number.
+        Exclude atom selections that are within the same residue.

     ``--only-intra-chain``
         Exclude atom selections that are *not* within the same chain.

+    ``--exclude-intra-chain``
+        Exclude atom selections that are within the same chain.

     ``--only-delta`` ``DELTA``
         Exclude atom selections that don't have at least one set of atoms